The Dutch and the ancient Near East

 Arrange a group visit online

-You can arrange a group visit to the Ancient Near East galleries (for at least ten people, excluding visitors with a Museumkaart) online or by calling +31 (0)71 516 3163.
+You can arrange a group visit to the Ancient Near East galleries (for at least ten people, excluding visitors with a Museumkaart) by calling +31 (0)71 516 3163.